Test your cybersecurity program. Identify and understand cybersecurity risks in your environment. Improve your cybersecurity posture.

 - Vulnerability scanning and analysis – Enumerate flaws and potential exploits.

 - Social engineering – Attempt to invoke end user actions that lead to information disclosure or network entry.

 - Network-based attacks – Attempt to exploit network-based vulnerabilities.

-- Wireless attacks – Attempt to exploit wireless networks to gain access or disrupt availability.
+- Wireless attacks – Attempt to exploit wireless networking to gain access or disrupt availability.

 - Web and database attacks – Attempt to exploit flaws in application or database configuration.

-- Operating system exploits – Attempt to escalate privileges, compromise vulnerable services, lateral movement.
+- Operating system exploits – Attempt to escalate privileges, compromise vulnerable services, move laterally.